 Let me walk you through a very basic keyword research session:

 Head over to Pinterest and enter your blog topic in the search bar at the top.
 See how Pinterest automatically suggest related search terms for your main keyword:

-These are valuable keywords you want to use!
+Those are popular Pinterest keywords you should use!

 Make a list of the keyword suggestions you see for each search phrase.
 You want to use them for everything you do on Pinterest, so take a few moments to write them down.